Module ngx_http_geoip_module

 geoip_proxy_recursive off;

-If recursive search is disabled then instead of an original client address that matches one of the trusted addresses, the last address sent in “X-Forwarded-For” will be used.
-If recursive search is enabled then instead an original client address that matches one of the trusted addresses, the last non-trusted address sent in “X-Forwarded-For” will be used.
+If recursive search is disabled then instead of the original client address that matches one of the trusted addresses, the last address sent in “X-Forwarded-For” will be used.
+If recursive search is enabled then instead of the original client address that matches one of the trusted addresses, the last non-trusted address sent in “X-Forwarded-For” will be used.